AustroMelee/avatar-battle-arena/docs/blueprints/project plans.md

-Below is the updated project plan for the **Avatar Edge Encyclopedia**, incorporating the suggested improvements to address gaps and ambiguities while ensuring clarity for Cursor to execute autonomously.
+Below is the updated project plan for the **Austros ATLA World Encyclopedia**, incorporating the suggested improvements to address gaps and ambiguities while ensuring clarity for Cursor to execute autonomously.
 The revisions focus on dependency installation, schema clarity, FlexSearch configuration, Tailwind CSS integration, and testing setup, while maintaining the original structure’s intent.
 Tailwind’s role is emphasized for rapid, accessible UI development, aligning with the project’s `styles/tailwind.css` and `tailwind.config.ts`.
 Each step remains actionable, references the blueprint and raw data (`/raw-data/`), and aligns with the provided project structure (`/avatar-edge-encyclopedia/`).

 ---

-**Avatar Edge Encyclopedia – Updated Project Task Breakdown**
+**Austros ATLA World Encyclopedia – Updated Project Task Breakdown**

 **(User–Cursor Step-by-Step Workflow)**

 ---

+**[COMPLETED]**
 ### Pre-Step: Project Foundations

 **User**: